Removing late payments from your credit report: What to know

 Can you get late payments removed from your credit reports?

-You can’t remove a correctly reported late payment from a credit report.
-The CFPB also warns that you can’t pay a company to remove late payments for you either.
+If you make a payment 30 or more days past the due date, it can’t be removed from a credit report.
+The CFPB also warns that you can’t pay a company to remove late payments either.
 If a company claims it can remove accurately reported derogatory marks from your credit reports, the agency has clear advice: “Don’t pay fees to ‘repair’ your credit history.”

 If you made a payment on time but it was inaccurately reported as late, you should be able to get it removed.
 Errors like this are the only reason a late payment can be removed from your credit report.